This BLOG On The Importance Of What FHA Lender Overlays Are For Home Buyers Was UPDATED And PUBLISHED On July 21st, 2020

 HUD allows home buyers to purchase a home with a 3.5% down payment as long as the home buyer’s credit scores are at least 580 FICO.

-- FHA allows for home buyers with prior bad credit, judgments, tax liens, charge offs, and other credit issues
+- HUD, the parent of FHA, allows for home buyers with prior bad credit, judgments, tax liens, charge offs, and other credit issues

 - Borrowers can have unsatisfied collection accounts and still qualify for an FHA loan without having to pay off old collection debts